2020-2021 School Year FAQ's

 Will Early Birds and After Care still be open?

-Early Care and After Care will continue to operate on the River Ranch and Downtown Campuses as we begin school in August.
+Early Care and After Care will continue to operate on the River Ranch and Downtown Campuses.
 Students will be grouped into cohorts based on grade level and classroom teachers as campus space and personnel permits.
 After Care and Early Care are requiring preregistration at this time due to COVID-19 protocol.
 Please contact your child's Campus Director for more information.

 Will my child still be able to ride the bus to or from school?